-This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2024.
+This document gives you the details about your Medicare health care and prescription drug coverage from January 1 - December 31, 2025.
 This is an important legal document.
 Please keep it in a safe place.

 For questions about this document, please contact Health Plan Services at 303-602-2111 or toll-free 1-877-956-2111 for additional information.
-(TTY users should call 711).
+(TTY users should call 711.)
 Hours are 8 a.m. to 8 p.m., seven days a week.
 This call is free.

-This plan, Elevate Medicare Select (HMO), is offered by Elevate Medicare Advantage by Denver Health Medical Plan, Inc. (DHMP).
-(When this Evidence of Coverage says "we," "us," or "our," it means Elevate Medicare Advantage.
+This plan, Elevate Medicare Select (HMO), is offered by Elevate Medicare Advantage (Elevate Medicare Advantage).
+(When this Evidence of Coverage says "we," "us," or "our," it means Elevate Medicare Advantage (Elevate Medicare Advantage).
 When it says "plan" or "our plan," it means Elevate Medicare Select (HMO).)

 This document is available for free in Spanish.
-This document may be available in alternate formats such as braille, large print or other alternate formats.
+This information is available in braille, large print or audio.

-Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2025.
+Benefits, premiums, deductibles, and/or copayments/coinsurance may change on January 1, 2026.